 I am a clinical psychologist in private practice in Durham, North Carolina.
 I specialize in cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), and mindfulness-based therapy.
 My approach to psychotherapy is collaborative, creative, evidence-based, results-oriented, flexible, and holistic.

 People often arrive at psychotherapy when they want to deal with problems, alleviate emotional suffering, make a change, move in a new direction, or find well-being.
 I try to balance acceptance and change, acknowledging that the first step towards change is accepting reality.
 I think the therapeutic relationship needs to be a real and genuine connection.
 I value being kind, genuine, thoughtful, direct, honest, and playful as a person and a therapist.
-My practice integrates multiple approaches to psychotherapy including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), mindfulness-based psychotherapy, and person-centered psychotherapy with a focus on helping you identify and move towards your goals.
+My practice integrates multiple approaches to psychotherapy including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), mindfulness-based psychotherapy, and person-centered psychotherapy with a focus on helping you identify and move towards your goals.